dialekt-lang/dialekt-php/README.md

 [![Test Coverage]](https://coveralls.io/r/IcecaveStudios/dialekt?branch=develop)
 [![SemVer]](http://semver.org)

-**Dialekt** is a very simple language designed to represent boolean expressions such as might be used in a search implementation.
+**Dialekt** is a very simple language for representing boolean expressions such as might be used in a search implementation.
 This package provides a parser and syntax-tree representation that can be used as an intermediate step in converting text input into an appropriate format, such as an SQL query.